TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

 .. function:: rename(src, dst, *, src_dir_fd=None, dst_dir_fd=None)

    Rename the file or directory *src* to *dst*.
-If *dst* exists, the operation will fail with an :exc:`OSError` subclass in a number of cases:
+If *dst* exists, the operation will fail with an :exc:`OSError` subkundi in a number of cases:

    On Windows, if *dst* exists a :exc:`FileExistsError` is always raised.